riscv-software-src/riscof/docs/source/plugins.rst

 This function is primarily meant for building or configuring the DUT (or its runtime arguments) if required.
 This is particularly useful when working with core-generators.
-This stage can be used to generate a specific configuration of the DUT leveraging the specs available in the checked ISA and Platform yamls.
-For example in the case of spike, we can use the ISA yaml to create the appropriate value of the ``--isa`` argument used by spike.
+This stage can be used to generate a specific configuration of the DUT leveraging the specs available in the checked ISA and Platform YAMLs.
+For example in the case of spike, we can use the ISA YAML to create the appropriate value of the ``--isa`` argument used by spike.

 Apart, from configuring the DUT this stage can also be used to check if all the commands required by